 Despite being a very talented multi-instrumentalist with a keen desire for experimentation, Jones never wrote any of his own songs which remains a mystery as to why.

-Born on February 28, 1942, as Lewis Brian Hopkin Jones Junior, he lived a typical middle-class life in southwestern England.
+Born on February 28, 1942, as Lewis Brian Hopkin Jones Junior in Cheltenham Park Nursing Home, he lived a typical middle-class life in southwestern England.
 He had two little sisters, the eldest of whom died of leukemia when he was only three years old.

 parents were both musically inclined which sparked his initial interest.
 Brian